Natasha gives advice for a young horse that shifts left at take-off.

 Linda Allen gives some insight into why a horse may feel differently on one canter lead than the other.

 Julie Winkel and Verena Mahin share their favorite exercises to help a rider achieve a smoother and more connected sitting trot.

 Verena Mahin shares three exercises to help keep your hands still at the posting trot.

 Julie Winkel puts on her judges hat to shed some light on whether specific bits and martingales are judged differently in the hunter ring.

 Stacia Madden shares the exercises and positions she has her students do to stop a horse from speeding up at the trot over poles on the ground.

-Julie Winkel gives a member tips on how to get her horse to stretch in a hunter frame.
+Julie Winkel gives a member tips on how to stop standing on her toes when jumping.

 Karen Healey gives insight on why horses get flat in the canter and tips on how to overcome this common issue.